TryGhost/Ghost/ghost/portal/README.md

 <script defer src="https://unpkg.com/@tryghost/portal@latest/umd/portal.min.js" data-ghost="https://mymemberssite.com"></script>
 ```

-The `data-ghost` attribute expects the URL for your site, which is the only input Portal needs to work with your site's membership data via Ghost APIs.
+The `data-ghost` attribute expects the URL for your Ghost site, which is the only input Portal needs to work with your site's membership data via Ghost APIs.

 ### Custom trigger button